Itagüí: History

 Founded in 1743, Itagüí was declared a municipality in 1832.
 Its name comes from (according to some historians) the name of an indigenous chief, Bitagüí.
-Two of Itagüí’s most iconic inhabitants include Diego Echavarría Misas and Eladio Vélez.
+Two of Itagüí's most iconic inhabitants include Diego Echavarría Misas and Eladio Vélez.

 There were two chapels in Itagüí in colonial times; one was in the place of the Tablaza that had been owned by Bruno Saldarriaga, built with the permission of the Bishop of Popayán, Francisco José de Figueredo (granted December 19, 1743).
 Saldarriaga, with Francisco Riaza, gave an extension of thirty blocks for expansion.
 This chapel was what later came to be elevated to the status of parish.

 In 1774, the priest of Medellín, Juan Salvador de Villa, called for the creation of four parishes: Medellín, Bello, Envigado and Itagüí.
 On 29 April 1825 party Itagüí neighbors gave Mr. Joaquín Vélez Velasquez to represent them before the civil and ecclesiastical governments to achieve this party was elevated to parish district.
-Then, Mariano Orjuela Garnica took office as the first bishop of Antioch and the attorney raised the request, but Monsignor Garnica said I should go first to the civil authority, i.e., the governor of the province.
+Then, Mariano Orjuela Garnica took office as the first bishop of Antioquia and the attorney raised the request, but Monsignor Garnica said I should go first to the civil authority, i.e., the governor of the province.
 This was done, but the governor, Gregorio Maria Urreta was adverse and so reported in a communication of 13 January 1829.

 In 1832, Urreta founded the first primary school, at first known by the name of Don Manuel Antonio Piedrahita for several years.
 It was a private facility, and only in 1871 was opened publicly.
 On 26 March 1876, Itagüi was connected by Telegraph.
 This was unveiled when Mayor Joseph M. Ruiz sent the first telegraph message to President Don Reccared in the state of Villa.

 In 1931, the first municipal aqueduct was constructed.
 On 13 May 1945, the Itagüi Library was unveiled, built by philanthropist Diego Echavarría Misas]p.
 In 1962, he began building the first formal City Hall.
 In 1967, the renowned painter of Itagüí, Eladio Vélez, died.
 In 1993, the Administrative Center Municipal of Itagüí (CAMI) and the Estadio Metropolitano City of Itagüí were inaugurated.
 In 2006, Itagüí and Medellín city limits were defined by an industry sector called Bethlehem.